 Dean of Social and Behavioral Sciences

 "As Dean, one of the most rewarding parts of my job is to interact with students and alumni to hear them talk of their experiences.
-Our programs provide students with a wide range of transformative experiences, and it is gratifying to see the differences that FSU and the SBS has made in their lives.
+Our programs provide students with a wide range of transformative experiences, and it is gratifying to see the differences that FSU and the College of Social and Behavioral Sciences has made in their lives.
 I am energized by the work of our faculty, a group of highly-qualified teacher-scholars, who develop innovative programs and use a wide array of high impact teaching practices to help our students achieve their potential."